pakapoo/pagerank/README.md

 Caching/Persistence
 * good for reused table, especially when joining
 * will store in memory after the first computation

-For pagerank: <p>
+* **For pagerank:** <p>
 Impact of Persisting edges <p>
 Persisting the edges in memory significantly enhances performance, and we believe this is to be expected.
 This is because we perform multiple operations on the edges later in the algorithm, and having the DataFrame readily available in memory reduces the need for repeated computations or disk accesses.
 By essentially caching the edges, we observe a substantial reduction in both shuffleRead and shuffleWrite operations compared to the default scenario.
 This improvement is due to the reduced need for data redistribution across nodes during shuffle operations.
 Overall, persisting edges proves to be a crucial optimization step in our workflow.
-It ensures that frequently used data is always accessible, leading to faster execution times and improved efficiency.
+It ensures that frequently used data is always accessible, leading to faster execution times and improved efficiency. <p>
 Impact of Persisting ranks <p>
 In contrast, persisting ranks does not offer any significant benefits.
 This is understandable given that we recalculate a new ranks DF in every iteration of the algorithm.
 Since the ranks is updated dynamically this way, storing it in memory does not provide any lasting advantage.
 Each iteration requires fresh calculations based on the updated data, making persistence unnecessary in this context.
 This, we believe, is the reason there is no notable performance improvements from caching ranks.